 So, what can you say about Singapore Math?
 Is their method easier than the usual method in school?

 That sums up Singapore Math.
-Now, let’s discuss about Abacus.
+Now, let’s discuss Abacus.

 What is an Abacus?

-Abacus originated in Mesopotamia few thousand years ago, it is used as a calculating tool for trading good.
-And until now Abacus is still used in some countries and it is now included on their educational system.
+Abacus originated in Mesopotamia few thousand years ago, it is used as a calculating tool for trading well.
+And until now Abacus is still used in some countries and it is now included in their educational system.

 Abacus Education focuses on